confluentinc/event-streaming-patterns/docs/event-processing/chunking.md

 - Association between any given chunk and its parent event
 - The chunk’s position in the parent message
-- The total number of chunks in the parent message
+- The total number of chunks of the parent event

 ## Considerations
 Chunking places additional burden on client applications.